dhlavacova/dhlavacova/README.md

 # Hi there 👋, I'm Dana Hlavacova!

-## Junior Software Developer | Tutor | Open for Internship Opportunities 🚀
+## Junior Software Developer | Tutor | Open for job Opportunities 🚀

 - 👩‍💻 I'm a Junior Software Developer.
 - 🎓 I hold a Bachelor's degree in Finance from the Mendel University in Brno.